 “Training” is used here to refer to paid or unpaid internships or employment.
 According to Immigration regulations, CPT may be an internship, practicum, or other work experience that is required for the degree program (as defined in the course catalog) or for which academic course credit is awarded.

 Undergraduate students may be eligible for a Summer Internship Subsidy.
-For more information, please visit the Center for Student Professional Development or your college/school Dean’s office.
+For more information, please visit the Career Center or your college/school Dean’s office.
 Details can be found at: https://www.vanderbilt.edu/career/summer-internship-subsidy/.

 TO BE ELIGIBLE FOR CPT, YOU MUST

 - Have maintained legal F-1 status for at least one full academic year (fall and spring) or as a full-time student at a service-approved school in another nonimmigrant status that does not prohibit full-time study.